 Historic England at the London Festival of Architecture

-Historic England is a partner in the 2017 London Festival of Architecture and is hosting six events:
+Historic England is a partner in the 2017 London Festival of Architecture and is hosting seven events:

 - Memory & Authenticity: Priorities for Cultural Protection in Conflict